wenjian80/stackedit/readme.md.md

 ## Step 8: 8_Git_helm.sh
 **[Run on master node ONLY]**

+1. **This script run on on master node ONLY.**
-1. This script is to install Git and Helm 3.
+2. This script is to install Git and Helm 3.
-2. Git is use to pull th
+3. Git is use to pull the git repo later to be use and helm is use to install various component via helm chart.

 ## Step 9: 9_Operator.sh
 **[Run on master node ONLY]**

+1. **This script run on on master node ONLY.**
+2. The script pull the necessary
 ## Step 10: 10_Rcu.sh
 **[Run on master node ONLY]**